katana-network/specialk/examples/ausd-yearnvault/README.md

 1. Check the browser console for error messages
 2. Verify all environment variables are set correctly
 3. Ensure you're using the correct contract addresses
-4. Check MetaMask is connected to Tatara testnet
+4. Check MetaMask is connected to Katana Mainnet